modafarshouha/ai-act-assistant/README.md

 ## Design decisions

 **Two LLM calls per question.** The planner and the synthesiser.
 Triage, tool dispatch, fine arithmetic and groundedness are plain Python.
-A 0.5b model asked to check its own figures sounds equally sure whichever way it answers.

 **The model never does arithmetic.** Ceilings come from a calculator reading `data/penalties.json`.
-Art.
-99(6) flips SMEs to the lower limb across all three tiers; Art.
-99(6a) flips SMCs across paragraphs 4 and 5 only.

 **Superseded law.** `index.fuse` drops non-current chunks from the candidate pool.
 The original AI Act stays indexed, reachable by asking what the text said